Zynh0722/dungeon-world/src/pages/classes/paladin.md

 When you heal an ally, you heal +1d8 damage.

-When you gain a level from 6–10, choose from these moves or the level 2–5 moves.
+**When you gain a level from 6–10, choose from these moves or the level 2–5 moves.**
 ### Evidence of Faith

-Requires: Divine Favor
+*Requires: Divine Favor*

-When you see divine magic as it happens, you can ask the GM which deity granted the spell and its effects.
+When you **see divine magic as it happens**, you can ask the GM which deity granted the spell and its effects.
 Take +1 when acting on the answers.
 ### Holy Smite

-Replaces: Smite
+*Replaces: Smite*

 While on a quest you deal +1d8 damage.
 ### Ever Onward

-Replaces: Charge!
+*Replaces: Charge!*

 When you lead the charge into combat, those you lead take +1 forward and +2 armor forward.
 ### Impervious Defender

-Replaces: Staunch Defender
+*Replaces: Staunch Defender*

 When you defend you always get +1 hold, even on a 6-.
 When you get a 12+ to defend instead of getting hold the nearest attacking creature is stymied giving you a clear advantage, the GM will describe it.
 ### Tandem Strike

-Replaces: Setup Strike
+*Replaces: Setup Strike*

 When you hack and slash, choose an ally.
 Their next attack against your target does +1d4 damage and they take +1 forward against them.
 ### Divine Protection

-Replaces: Holy Protection
+*Replaces: Holy Protection*

 You get +2 armor while on a quest.
 ### Divine Authority

-Replaces: Voice of Authority
+*Replaces: Voice of Authority*

 Take +1 to order hirelings.
 When you roll a 12+ the hireling transcends their moment of fear and doubt and carries out your order with particular effectiveness or efficiency.
 ### Perfect Hospitaller

-Replaces: Hospitaller
+*Replaces: Hospitaller*

 When you heal an ally, you heal +2d8 damage.
 ### Indomitable